abhisekdash35/JENNER-search-for-COVID-19-vaccine-slot-availability/README.md

 ## To download and run this project
 ### Automatic Install (On Windows)
 1) Download this application from this website to your computer by selecting the "Code" dropdown on the project page.
+You may also download just the file JENNER_for_Windows.exe for this installation.
 2) You can choose Download zip.
 3) Extract the zip file
 4) Double click on JENNER_for_Windows.exe